-Our Eco Council is run by Mrs Ferguson, ably assisted by class representatives in Key Stage 2.
+Our Eco Council is run by Mrs Kalemi, ably assisted by class representatives in Key Stage 2.
 Together they think about how they may look after the school environment and the local neighbourhood.

 The Eco Council is very proud of their school, its grounds, garden and wildlife areas, but are are always striving to make improvements and see how they can maximise the school's resources and look after our 'world'.
 Members of the Eco Council get together to discuss ideas and initiatives put forward by pupils, teachers and council members themselves.

 Examples of initiatives the council has introduced include:

 We asked if we could have re-cycling bins in the classrooms.
 Now every classroom, the offices and staffroom all have green re-cycling bins so any waste paper is put into the right place straight away.
 We also make everyone think twice before printing and photocopying.

 Caring for our wildlife garden promotes awareness of our natural habitat.
 We have bird feeders, wild flowers and even weeds to encourage insects and mammals, like hedgehogs, to pay our school a visit (we welcome all 'visitors', but are not as keen on wasps!).